Theory of the Elementary Particles: The neutrino masses

 According to Eqs.(67,70,74) the sum of the masses of the electron neutrino, muon neutrino and tau neutrino is 0.586\,eV/c$^2$, primarily because of the mass of the tau neutrino.
 According to the Review of Particle Physics (2004,\,p.439) it follows from astrophysical data that the sum of the neutrino masses $\sum_{i}$\,m${(\nu{_i})}$ $\leq$ 0.7\,eV/c$^2$.
 We arrive at essentially the same result.

-To summarize what we have learned about the masses of the leptons: We have found an explanation for the mass of the $\mu^\pm$\,mesons and $\tau^\pm$ leptons.
-We have also determined the rest masses of the \emph{e},\,$\mu,\tau$ neutrinos and antineutrinos.
+To summarize what we have learned about the masses of the leptons: After we have found in Section 9 an explanation for the mass of the muon and $\tau$ lepton, we have also determined the masses of the electron-, muon-, and tau neutrinos and antineutrinos.
 In other words, we have found the masses of all leptons, exempting the electron, which will be dealt with in the next Section.